Hawaii employers: Are you still compliant with the new labor laws?

 Employers with fewer than 20 employees are exempt if that employer can show that the law would impose a significant expense or difficulty to their business.

-A mandatory Breastfeeding in the Workplace poster is included with this law to explain the changes and notify employees.
+A mandatory Breastfeeding in the Workplace labor law poster is included with this law to explain the changes and notify employees.

 Failure to comply with posting or enforcing the law results in a minimum $500 fine for each violation.